 Barnes & Noble’s Riggio’s Investor Suit Settlement Approved

-Barnes & Noble Inc. (BKS) founder Leonard Riggio’s $29 million settlement of investors’ claims that he wrongfully pushed the biggest U.S. bookstore chain to acquire his college-textbook firm won a judge’s approval.
+Barnes & Noble Inc. (BKS:US) founder Leonard Riggio’s $29 million settlement of investors’ claims that he wrongfully pushed the biggest U.S. bookstore chain to acquire his college-textbook firm won a judge’s approval.

 Riggio’s agreement to give up payments due him as part of the $596 million buyout of the textbook seller was a reasonable resolution of claims the Barnes & Noble’s chairman reaped excessive benefits from the 2009 acquisition, Delaware Chancery Court Judge Leo Strine concluded.